-Coupon, dividend and other income payments on collateral During the term of a repo, the collateral is the property of the Buyer, which means that all income generated by the collateral is paid by the issuer directly to the Buyer.
+Coupon, dividend and other income payments on collateral

+4.56 During the term of a repo, the collateral is the property of the Buyer, which means that all income generated by the collateral is paid by the issuer directly to the Buyer.
 However, because the value of the collateral within the Repurchase Price is fixed, both the risk and return on collateral in a repo should be retained by the Seller.
 So, under the terms of a repo contract, the Buyer is obliged to make compensatory income payments to the Seller (often called 'manufactured payments') whenever coupon, dividend or other income payments are paid on collateral.
-On the other hand, if the issuer of collateral fails to make an income payment, the Buyer does not have to make the compensatory payment to the Seller.
+If the Buyer has sold the collateral to a third party, he is still obliged to make the manufactured payment.
+On the other hand, if the issuer of collateral fails to make an income payment, the Buyer does not have to make the compensatory manufactured payment to the Seller.
 If the Buyer has sold the collateral to a third party, he is still obliged to make the compensatory payment.
-And under the GMRA 2011 (paragraph 5(a)(ii)), if the Buyer fails to deliver collateral back to the Seller on the Repurchase Date, the Buyer is obliged to continue making compensatory payments to the Seller until the failure to deliver is rectified or the transaction is terminated.
+And under the GMRA 2011 (paragraph 5(a)(ii)), if the Buyer fails to deliver collateral back to the Seller on the Repurchase Date, the

+Buyer is obliged to continue making compensatorymanufactured payments to the Seller until the failure to deliver is rectified or the transaction is terminated.
 The guiding principle is that the Seller should receive the equivalent of all income payments due on collateral to the same extent that it would have received actual income had it not repoed out the collateral.
-It is the responsibility of both parties to ensure that the compensatory payment is made promptly by the Buyer to the Seller.
+It is the responsibility of both parties to ensure that the compensatory payment is made promptly by the Buyer to the Seller These rules apply to income on Margin Securities, which will be received by the margin-caller, who should compensate the margin-giver.